SinghH98/DevOps-Lifecycle-Implementation-Project-1/README.md

 # DevOps-Lifecycle-Implementation-Project-1

 Project Description :
 Suppose I have been Hired Sr. DevOps Engineer in ABC Software.
 They want to implement DevOps Lifecycle in their company.
 I have been asked to implement this lifecycle as fast as possible.
-ABC Software is a product-based company, their product is available on this GitHub link.
+ABC Software is a product-based company, their product is available on this GitHub link..

 https://github.com/hshar/website.git